-Michael Jackson’s Neverland Ranch Reduced By $70 Million
+Michael Jackson’s Neverland Ranch Price Reduced By $70 Million

 Michael’s nephew, Taj, recently revealed that the youngest Jackson sibling, Blanket, whose real name is Prince Michael II, has completely shut down following backlash from the film.

-Blanket, who is now going by the name Biji, has reportedly stopped talking in the wake of the scandal, and has his famous family worried.
+Blanket, who is now going by the name Biji, has reportedly stopped talking in the wake of the scandal and has his famous family worried.

 “Biji is the most talkative kid at school and he isn’t talking any more.
 We’re all worried about him,” Taj recently revealed.